 Leap Classes: Classes designed to provide new students with a solid academic foundation and the study skills needed to gain the most from their university education.

-Leave Of Absence: Graduate students may postpone their studies for up to one year.
-The request must be approved by the student's supervisory committee and the Dean of The Graduate School.
-Undergraduate students may request a leave of absence for an "official assignment," usually served with a nonprofit or governmental organization and normally without compensation, for a total of two years (six academic terms).
+Leave Of Absence: Graduate students may postpone their studies for up to one year and the Leave of Absence request must be approved by the graduate student's supervisory committee and the Dean of the Graduate School.
+Undergraduate students who do not maintain continuous enrollment or fail to submit a Leave of Absence request must reapply to the university as a returning student through the Office of Admissions.

 Major: The student's primary academic area of study, e.g., History, Biology, etc.